BMP of Oil and Gas Development

 From: Federal Real Property Profile, 2004

 Where there is a “split estate” -- different parties owning the surface of the land and its minerals -- regulation can be even more complex.
 Confusion and frustration can also arise where more than one level of government claims jurisdiction.
 When Federal, state, and local governments all try to regulate development and their laws conflict with one another, the doctrine of preemption dictates that the federal laws will prevail over conflicting state or local laws, and that state laws will prevail over conflicting local laws.
-While this hierarchy may appear clear-cut, it is not always clear if there is an actual conflict of law that would trigger preemption.
+While this hierarchy may appear clear-cut, it is not always clear whether there is an actual conflict of law that would trigger preemption.

 Colorado Rulemaking Stakeholder Meetings

-The following five-state comparisons of oil and gas regulatory provisions were created by UNiversity of Colorado Law student volunteers in conjunction with a 2009 Colorado rulemaking process.
+The following five-state comparisons of oil and gas regulatory provisions were created by University of Colorado Law student volunteers in conjunction with a 2009 Colorado rulemaking process.
 These summaries were designed to provide background information for post-rulemaking stakeholder meetings.

 How do Best Management Practices fit into “Law”?